glosa/glosa-server/README.md

 java -jar glosa.jar
 ```

-🎉 Great 🎉.
-You already have your 🔥 own comment server🔥.
+Great 🎉.
+You already have your 🔥 own comment server 🔥.

 ## Install